 Early use of drugs or alcohol increases a person’s chances of developing addiction.
 Drugs and alcohol change brains—and this can lead to addiction and other serious problems.
 Preventing early use of drugs or alcohol goes a long way in reducing these risks.
 If we can prevent young people from experimenting with drugs and alcohol, we can reduce the instances of addiction.
 Source: National Institute on Drug Abuse

 Katie Morrow is a prevention education specialist who has worked in the substance abuse field for 8 years.
 She has worked in a variety of roles in this field including prevention, direct care, development and community organizing.
 She has a Master’s in Public Administration from Marquette University.
 Being in long-term recovery for almost 10 years gives Katie a passion for recovery and prevention.
-Katie enjoys sharing her story in hopes that it will help others from going down the path that she is.
+Katie enjoys sharing her story in hopes that it will help others from going down the path that she did.
 Katie loves to spend time with her son, dogs, and husband and is an avid runner and hiker.

 Tyler Lybert has been in recovery since 2008.
 He has been sharing his story of how the choices he made in middle and high school impacted his life since 2009.
 Tyler works alongside Ashleigh, Katie and Melanie speaking in middle and high schools and teaching in health classes.
 Tyler is currently pursuing his Bachelor’s Degree in Alcohol and Drug Counseling at Waukesha County Technical College.
 Tyler also owns his own remodeling company.
 When Tyler is not speaking or remodeling, Tyler loves spending time with his wife and son, drifting cars and doing anything adventurous.